CalamitousLightning/Shop-Hub/Shophub/README.md

    `Shop Hub_PAYSTACK_PUBLIC_KEY` in `supabase-config.js` for the live public key, then redeploy.

-## 7. Confirming MoMo / WhatsApp payments manually
+## 7. Confirming Paystack payment / WhatsApp payments manually

 Orders placed via WhatsApp checkout are saved as `payment_status: pending` since payment happens outside the app.
 In the admin dashboard's **Orders**